 C Curve Scoliosis Factsheet

 Some C curves seem to come back around to the neutral point of a straight spine, while some do not.
 Some curvatures come back around past the neutral point of the spine, tending to bend the patient one direction in the earlier aspect of the curve, then towards the other side after the curvature crosses the mid point of the neutral spine.

 C shaped curvatures tend to be more asymmetrical than S shaped curvatures.
 They also tend to encourage torso tilting for this reason.
 C curvatures that involve vertebral rotation tend to position one shoulder markedly in front of the other.
 Additionally, C curvatures particular tend to encourage hyperlordosis and hyperkyphosis when demonstrated close to the anatomical locations where typical lordosis and/or kyphosis would normally be the rule.

-C Curve Scoliosis Versus S Shaped Scoliosis
+C Shaped Scoliosis Versus S Shaped Scoliosis

 C shaped curvatures are more common than S shaped curvatures in most locations of the spine.
 C curves tend to be shorter than S curvatures, encompassing most varieties of cervical, thoracic and cervicothoracic curvatures, as well as a majority of thoracolumbar curvatures.
 Cervicothoracolumbar curvatures are usually S shaped, in comparison, although long curvatures of any of the above classifications can still be S shaped by design.

 Symptomatically, neither mild to moderate S or C curves are rated as being more pathological.
 Neither demonstrates particular tendencies to become symptomatic given similar degrees of curvature.
 In extreme cases of clinically severe scoliosis, C curvatures seem to warrant surgical treatment slightly more common than comparable S curvatures.